jraleman/42.Walking_Marvin/README.md

 ## License

-This project is under the MIT License;
+This project is under the MIT License.